site search by freefind |

 "Walk in wisdom toward them that are without, redeeming the time."
 Col. 4:5

-Why don't we feed ourselves?
-One reason is that we don't know how - and we are going to be solving that over the next 18 weeks - but, for many of us, another reason is time.
+Why don't we feed ourselves from God's Word?
+One reason is that we don't know how - and we will be solving that over the next 18 weeks.
+However, for many of us, another reason is time.

 We look at our life.
 We have no time.
 We live in a busy society.
 Something is always happening.
-We may spend 40 - 60+ hours a week working, plus looking after our families, plus church and other activities.
+We may spend 40-60+ hours a week working, in addition to caring for our families, attending church, and participating in other activities.
 There doesn't seem to be any spare time for Bible Study.
-I make these excuses, too.
-I work 45+ hours a week, I have a wife and three children, I manage two websites/businesses, plus, plus...
-So as I write these lessons I am working on discipling my life as well.
-This is not a "you should" but a "I should" and "we should."

-So let me be blunt with myself and you.
-If we are using time as an excuse, it is exactly that - an excuse.
-Often we make this excuse while we spend 2 - 3 hours a night watching TV or spending hours playing or watching sports.
-The fact is, nobody finds time, but we all make time for whatever we think is important.
+If we are using time as an excuse, it is precisely that - an excuse.
+Often, we make this excuse while we spend 2-3 hours a night watching TV or spend hours playing or watching sports.
+The fact is, nobody finds time, but we all make time for whatever we think is essential.
 Not too many of us miss natural meals!

-We all have exactly the same amount of time - 24 hours a day, 168 hours a week.
+We all have the same amount of time - 24 hours a day, 168 hours a week.
 Just as we need to budget our finances, we also need to budget our time.
-Often financially people live day by day, they spend what they make, and they spend their future on present pleasures.
-With time we do the same thing, but we often don't think about it in relation with time.
+Often, financially, people live day by day; they spend what they make, and they spend their future on present pleasures.
+With time, we often do the same thing, but we rarely think about it in terms of the passage of time.
 Money is replaceable, but time is not.
 Are we investing time for the future?
-There are many applications to this, but in relation to our subject, are we willing to invest the time to feed ourselves so that we can be healthy and effective in helping others?
-This is something that is going to last for eternity.
+There are many applications to this, but concerning our subject, are we willing to invest the time to feed ourselves from God's Word so that we can be healthy and effective in helping others?
+This is something that will last forever.
 How many of the things we invest our time in are going to last forever?
 Some things are needful, but what are our priorities?
-If we are going to feed ourselves we have to be convinced that it is a priority.
+If we are to feed ourselves, we must be convinced that it is a priority.
 If we are not, then we may start well, but we will fade when the going gets tough [and it will!]

 Read 1 Cor.
 9:26-27, Phil.
 3:13-14, 2 Tim.
 4:6-8.
 How we start is not as important as how we finish.
 Many start well but get lost somewhere before the finish line.
 Perseverance is a necessary virtue of the Christian life.
 The road is not easy.
 It cost Christ His life.
 It will not cost us less.
-We are all to be faithful until death whether it is a natural death in old age or a martyrdom.
+We are all to be faithful until death, whether it is a natural death in old age, martyrdom or something else..

-So as we start this series, commit to investing the time to learning and applying the principles of feeding yourself.
+As we begin this series, commit to investing the time to learn and apply the principles of feeding yourself.
 Work through each project - no skipping!
 Your commitment will be tested.
 Satan wants you in a half-starved position.
 God wants you healthy.
 It is your choice [and mine].
 What is it going to be?

 There are two main approaches to Bible Study.
 Both have their place.
 They are called the Deductive Method and the Inductive Method.